libxsmm/libxsmm/README.md

 <a name="install-destdir"></a>Both `PREFIX` and `DESTDIR` are equivalent and can be relative or absolute paths.
 An installation can be repeated for different locations without triggering a rebuild.
 The prefix directory *inside* of each of the [package configuration files](#pkg-config) is set to where LIBXSMM is built (staging folder) unless `PREFIX` or `DESTDIR` is specified.
 The effect of `PREFIX` (or `DESTDIR`) with respect to the pkg-config files is independent of whether the install-target is invoked or not (make).

 Further, performing `make install-minimal` omits the documentation (default: 'PREFIX/share/libxsmm').
 Moreover, PINCDIR, POUTDIR, PBINDIR, and PDOCDIR allow to customize the locations underneath of the PREFIX location.
-To build a general package for an unpredictable audience (Linux distribution, or similar), it is advised to not over-specify or customize the build step i.e., JIT, SSE, AVX, OMP, BLAS, etc. should not be used.
+To build a general package for an unpredictable audience (Linux distribution, or similar), it is advised to not over-specify or customize the build step, i.e., JIT, SSE, AVX, OMP, BLAS, etc. should not be used.
 The following is building and installing a complete set of libraries where the generated interface matches both the static and the shared libraries:

 ```bash
 make PREFIX=/path/to/libxsmm-install STATIC=0 install